Installing at Mount Kelly Prep

 - Tesco Stores, Callington

-The installations are owned by our community, and are being managed and maintained by Tamar Energy Community (TEC).
+The installations are owned by our community, and are managed and maintained by Tamar Energy Community (TEC).

-Community solar has lots of benefits across our community and local economy:
+Community solar brings many benefits to our community and local economy:

-Our host sites benefit from reduced cost electricity.
-As community generators a proportion of their energy needs are generated locally from renewable sources which is good for our planet, and are able to promote the benefits of renewables, We’ll also be helping them to reduce their energy usage in other ways as well.
+- Our host sites benefit from reduced cost electricity.
+As community generators a proportion of their energy needs are generated locally from renewable sources which is good for our planet, and they can promote the benefits of renewables to their stakeholders.
+We can also work with them to reduce their energy usage in other ways as well.

-Our local community has the opportunity to invest in, and co-own the installation, and receive a fair rate of return.
+- Our local community has the opportunity to invest in, and co-own the installation by purchasing community shares, and receive a fair rate of return.

 - The money which would otherwise have been paid by host sites (for their solar energy) to national and international energy companies is paid to TEC, a community benefit society, and retained in the local economy.

 Funding the project

-We’d particularly like to thank our local Community Solar Seed Loan investors who have loaned us £118,000 to help make sure everything was installed in time and Cornwall’s Low Carbon Society who have loaned us £285,000.
+We’d particularly like to thank our local Community Solar Seed Loan investors who loaned us £118,000 to help make sure everything was installed in time and Cornwall’s Low Carbon Society who loaned us £285,000.

-In spring 2020 we’re launching our Community Solar Share offer.
-This will be used to pay back part of the Low Carbon Society Loan and our Community Solar Seed Loan investors … and ensure wider community ownership.
-If you are interested in investing please register your interest here.
+In summer 2020 we’re launching our Community Solar Share offer.
+This will be used to pay back the Low Carbon Society Loan and our Community Solar Seed Loan investors … and ensure wider community ownership.
+If you are interested in the opportunity to invest please register your interest here.